dorkamotorka/ebpf-labs/labs/advanced-course/truly-portable-ebpf-a7554c66/index.md

 Nonetheless, your eBPF program doesn’t need the whole BTF of the target kernel.
 It only cares about the specific kernel types and structs it actually interacts with.

 Doing that manually would be painful—but luckily, `bpftool` can help with that.
-It can look at your compiled eBPF object (`.o`), figure out exactly which structs and fields you need, and spit out the minimal BTF for you.
+It can look at your compiled eBPF object (`.o`), figure out exactly which structs and fields the program uses, and spit out the minimal BTF for you.

 ```bash
 sudo bpftool gen min_core_btf <full.btf> <out.min.btf> <bpf .o file>